Saitoshii/TCGInventory/docs/WEB_INTERFACE.md

 including the collector number.

 To change an existing card, click **Edit** next to the card and modify the fields in the form.
+Use the *Foil* checkbox to mark shiny versions.
+Foil cards are shown with a **★** symbol next to their name in the card and folder overviews.

 ## Bulk adding cards